 The functional currency of Partners and its U.S.-based subsidiaries is the U.S. Dollar.
 The functional currency of our foreign subsidiaries, including Penn Octane de Mexico, S. de R.L. de C.V., Termatsal, S. de R.L. de C.V., and Tergas, S. de R.L. de C.V., is the Mexican Peso.
 The assets and liabilities of our foreign subsidiaries are translated at period-end rates of exchange, and revenue and expenses are translated at average exchange rates prevailing for the period.
 The resulting translation adjustments, net of related income taxes, are recorded as a component of other comprehensive income in partners' equity.
-Gains and losses from the remeasurement of foreign currency transactions (transactions denominated in a currency other than the entity's functional currency) are included in the consolidated statements of operations in other income (expense).
+Gains and losses from the remeasurement of foreign currency transactions

+(transactions denominated in a currency other than the entity's functional currency) are included in the consolidated statements of operations in other income (expenses).

-(j) Accounting for Derivative Instruments
+(j) Accounting for derivative instruments

-We account for our derivative instruments pursuant to the provisions of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities."
+We account for our derivative instruments pursuant to the provisions of Statement of Financial Accounting Standards No. 133, "Accounting for Derivative Instruments and Hedging Activities" or FASB ASC 815, "Derivatives and Hedging."
 This Statement requires us to recognize all derivative instruments at fair value in the consolidated balance sheet as assets or liabilities (see Note 8 of Notes to consolidated financial statements).
 Changes in the fair value of our derivative instruments are recognized in earnings unless specific hedge accounting criteria are met.

-At March 31, 2009 and December 31, 2008, our derivative instruments were limited to interest rate swaps.
-The change in the fair value of our interest rate swaps is included in the consolidated statements of operations in other income (expense).
-The fair value of our interest rate swaps is determined using a pricing model based on the LIBOR swap rate and other observable market data.
+At March 31, 2010 and December 31, 2009, our derivative instruments were limited to an interest rate swap.
+We have not designated this interest rate swap as a hedge and therefore the change in the fair value of our interest rate swap is included in the consolidated statements of operations in other income (expenses).
+The fair value of our interest rate swap is determined using a pricing model based on the LIBOR swap rate and other observable market data.
 The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both Wachovia Bank N.A., the counterparty, and us.
-Our fair value measurement of our interest rate swaps utilizes Level 2 inputs.
+Our fair value measurement of our interest rate swap utilizes Level 2 inputs as defined by the FASB.